 The fuel injection system is in direct interaction with the engine management system.
-For more information, see chapter 6.
+For more information, please see chapter 6.

 Air intake subsystem